 We continue to believe that the uncertainties as to where US monetary policy is headed over the next few years is the most important factor that could lead to a major market correction translating into material losses for investors.
-As a result, we remain focused on prudent portfolio construction and currently hold approximately 15% of the Fund in cash to act as a partial hedge should interest rates increase.
+As a result, we remain focused on prudent portfolio construction with a cash weighting of approximately 10% which will act as a partial hedge should interest rates increase.